 Over eating – binge eating and compulsive eating practices and often purging activities, often chronic obesity and the health problems this brings

-They are connected problems and have a common source for treatment – utlising psychotherapy and psycho-social treatments.
-Support groups in a community setting that help one another.
+They are connected problems and have a common source for treatment – utilising psychotherapy and psycho-social treatments, including support groups in a community setting that help one another.

-Treatment and support is focussed first on stopping the disordered behaviour with food.
-Then addressing any emotional and mental health issues that are siting beside the disordered eating.
+Treatment and support is focussed firstly on stopping the disordered behaviour with food, then addressing any emotional and mental health issues that are sitting beside the disordered eating.

 Related Article: 7 Signs of a Possible Eating Disorder